noraw99/norawagner.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My research focuses on Galactic dynamics and young stellar populations.
+My research focuses on clustering algorithms, Galactic dynamics and young stellar populations.

 ## Master’s Thesis on Carina
 My Master's thesis work concentrated on the Carina association, utilizing Gaia DR3 data to analyze the age and the dynamics of this young star cluster.